Skatteetaten/aurora-openshift/docs/openshift.md

 # The Aurora API

-The Aurora API is our platform automation API and provides endpoints for both AOC and the Aurora Console.
+The Aurora API is our platform automation API and provides endpoints used by both AOC and the Aurora Console.
 The main features of the API includes;
  * Execution of the instructions given by the AOC configuration files.
  * Provides abstractions that builds on the OpenShift objects and other infrastructure objects, mainly